Frequently asked questions

 What if I want to pursue a different discipline?

-Geisinger projects a need for clinicians in family medicine, internal medicine, medicine-pediatrics and psychiatry.
-This program is for students who are confident they want to work in these areas.
+We see a projected need for clinicians in family medicine, internal medicine, medicine-pediatrics and psychiatry.
+This program is for you if you’re confident you want to work in one of these areas.
 If you choose another discipline, your financial support would end and you’d need to begin loan repayment.

 When are recipients notified that they have been chosen?